The formation of a nuclear-spin dark state in silicon: Results

 Figure~\ref{fig:LZ}(c) shows a simulated evolution of the nuclear spins during repeated LZ sweeps starting from a random state, confirming the semiclassical picture for the dark state formation.
+In particular, the difference in transverse polarization decreases in about $\sqrt{10^4}=10^2$ sweeps, consistent with our expectation that $\sqrt{N}$ sweeps are required to reach the dark state.
 Figure~\ref{fig:LZ}(b) shows simulations of our experiment, which agree quantitatively with our measurements.
-The residual $\dst$ is associated with the finite time interval $\tau_{w1}$ between LZ sweeps (see Supplemental Material).
-One surprising feature of these data, which is captured by the simulations, is that $\dst$ reduces over about 10 sweeps, while the expected number of sweeps to reach the dark state is about $\sqrt{10^4}=10^2$, as shown in [Fig.~\ref{fig:LZ}(c)].
-The explanation for this effect is that over the roughly $10^4$ pump-pause cycles (each of which contains 64 LZ sweeps), a significant longitudinal nuclear polarization builds up, effectively reducing the transverse polarization that reappears during the pause periods.
-The reduction of the transition probability in a number of sweeps reflecting the difference in transverse polarizations between the dots is a key feature of the nuclear-spin dark state.
+The residual $\dst$ is associated with the finite time interval $\tau_{w1}$ between LZ sweeps (see Methods).
+One surprising feature of these data, which is captured by the simulations, is that $\dst$ reduces over about 10 sweeps, while the expected number of sweeps to reach the dark state is about $10^2$, as shown in Fig.~\ref{fig:LZ}(c).
+The explanation for this effect is that over the roughly $10^4$ pump-pause cycles (each of which contains 64 LZ sweeps), a significant longitudinal nuclear polarization builds up.
+As the longitudinal polarization increases, the torque from the Knight field during LZ sweeps can more effectively rotate the transverse polarization to the $z$-direction (see Methods), and fewer sweeps are required to reach the dark state.

 We next investigate what happens during the pause periods.
-The semiclassical picture of the dark state provided above suggests that the synchronized precession of the net polarizations in each dot underlies vanishing electron-nuclear coupling.
+The semiclassical picture of the dark state provided above suggests that the synchronized precession of the net polarizations in each dot underlies the vanishing electron-nuclear coupling.
 In this case, the primary mechanism for the nuclear spin system to exit the dark state involves inhomogeneous nuclear spin dephasing.
-The key idea is that after the characteristic dephasing time, a new, random transverse polarization of magnitude $\sqrt{N}$ appears in each dot.
 One might intuitively expect that nuclear spin relaxation should spoil the dark state.
 While the nuclear spin $T_1$ time does limit the lifetime of the dark state, dephasing occurs more rapidly.
+Within this picture, and starting from a random initial state, each dot has a net transverse nuclear polarization of order $\sqrt{N}$.
+Once the system enters the dark state after the LZ sweeps, the net transverse polarizations of the two dots have the same magnitude and phase.
+After the pause period, the net transverse polarizations of the dots have changed, because all of the $N$ nuclear spins within each dot have dephased through inhomogeneous broadening.
+This dephasing results in an effective new, random transverse polarization associated with each dot of order $\sqrt{N}$.

 We explore this effect using a ``pump-pause-probe-pause'' sequence, as shown in Fig.~\ref{fig:dsdeph}(a).
 The sequence starts with 256 pump cycles to drive the nuclear spins into the dark state.
 Then, we let the nuclei precess and dephase freely for a variable time of $t_n$ without pumping.
 Immediately afterward, we perform one more LZ sweep to measure $\langle P_T\rangle$.
 A second ``pause'' is applied at the end to compensate for the variation in $t_n$, to keep the total duration of the pulse sequence the same for the purpose of consistency.
 Each probability value is obtained from over $10^3$ repetitions of such a pulse sequence.
 As shown in Fig.~\ref{fig:dsdeph}b, the measured $\langle P_T\rangle$ increases with increasing $t_n$ (filled circles), revealing a recovery of the $\stm$ coupling over the timescale of a few milliseconds, consistent with previous measurements of dephasing times of $^{29}$Si nuclei in Si quantum-dot devices~\cite{pla2014coherent}.